sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

 Dataset Creation
 ----------------

 Navigate to the "Datasets" tab in your application where you want to create a new dataset.
-Click on the "Create" button and choose "Dataset".
-We now create a dataset for people.parquet.
+Click on the "Create" button and choose the dataset type from the pop-up.
+It will navigate you to create dataset page of type parquet.
+Now we create a dataset for people.parquet.
 It is a parquet file.

 .. figure:: ../../_assets/tutorials/dataset/CreateDatasetParquet.png
    :alt: Dataset